 The title question is not as straightforward as it seems.
 If you are buying the property alone and the title is in your name, this is simple.
 If you are married, you can put both of your names.
 Should one of you pass away, the property goes to the other party.
 However, if one party has poor credit, or there is a complicated family history, you should think about how the title will be held.

 Lenders want to know how you are funding the down payment.
 If it is from your savings, this is straightforward.
 However, if you are getting the money from a different source, lenders want to know for a variety of reasons.
-For instance, a gift from a family member is fine, but from others, it may present a problem.
+For instance, a gift from a family member is excellent, but from others, it may present a problem.
 If someone is extending a loan to you, lenders want to account for your increased debt.

 The third section has to be filled out, but this is necessary information on you and a co-borrower (if there is one).
 This includes your name, social security (this is one instance where it is not only okay to provide it, but it is a necessity), marital status, dependents, and your current address.
 If you have been at your present residence for less than two years, your previous address is also required.
 The same information is needed for a co-borrower, whose income, assets/liabilities, and credit history are also used to determine whether a mortgage will be extended.
 This is different from a co-signer, who can help you obtain a mortgage, but does not have the same rights, although he/she is on the hook if you cannot make the mortgage payments.